baoswarm/BaoBun/dev/workorders/WO-003-wire-protocol-hierarchical-availability-and-compat.md

 - `updates_index`: `required after every completed component`

 ## Objective
-Add hierarchical availability messages and capability negotiation to the peer protocol while preserving compatibility with legacy peers that only speak flat T1 bitfield/HAVE behavior.
+~~Add hierarchical availability messages and capability negotiation to the peer protocol while preserving compatibility with legacy peers that only speak flat T1 bitfield/HAVE behavior.~~
+All of this is enforced in the protocol level, is constant, and there is no need for backwards compatibility.
+Any deviation from this will fork from the BaoSwarm and will be regarded as incompatible.

 ## In Scope
 - Protocol message additions for summaries and refinement requests/responses.
-- Handshake capability negotiation fields.
+~~- Handshake capability negotiation fields.~~
 - Serializer and message model updates.
-- Session and peer handler behavior updates for downgrade compatibility.
+~~- Session and peer handler behavior updates for downgrade compatibility.~~

 ## Out Of Scope
 - Scheduler refinement strategy and candidate selection policy.